walid-zeddini/Nexio-POC/README.md

 ### PWA Support

-JHipster ships with PWA (Progressive Web App) support, and it's turned off by default.
+This POC ships with PWA (Progressive Web App) support, and it's turned off by default.
 One of the main components of a PWA is a service worker.

 The service worker initialization code is commented out by default.
 To enable it, uncomment the following code in `src/main/webapp/index.html`: